-FINDINGS- ENFORCEMENT AND PENALTIES
+ENFORCEMENT AND PENALTIES

-- Currently focus on Enforcement more than Prevention. - Proof, beyond a reasonable doubt, necessary for convictions. - Responsibility for enforcement actions in PA is inconsistent. - Disposal bans and restricted access as a form of enforcement, creates illegal dumping without alternative measures available. - Lack of local resources for enforcement and remediation. - Penalties are disproportionately low vs. legal disposal and remediation. - Revocation of Act 90 authorization does not put hauler out of business
+- Currently focus on Enforcement more than Prevention. - Disposal bans and restricted access as a form of enforcement, creates illegal dumping without alternative measures available. - Lack of local resources for enforcement and remediation. - Penalties are disproportionately low vs. legal disposal and remediation. - Few convictions due to lack of evidence.